Fishing Near Toronto For Many Species

 Don Valley Park is a good spot to access the river if you want to try and fish the Don River.
 There are a lot of nice trails and many parks along the river for anglers to access.

 Check out this YouTube video to see the Don River and some salmon spawning there.

 Fishing The Credit River

-For many hard-core fly angles, fly fishing Toronto means fishing on the nearby Credit river for many species of fish.
-The Credit River is a good option for the angler that wants good trout, steelhead and salmon fishing near Toronto.
+For many hard-core fly angles, fly fishing in Toronto means fishing on the nearby Credit River for many species of fish.
+The Credit River is a good option for the angler that wants good trout, steelhead, and salmon fishing near Toronto.